-- a) stormwater pipes, pits and connections to public stormwater systems within the road, - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs, - g) new or replacement street trees, - new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - i) new or reinstated road surface pavement within the road.
+- stormwater pipes, pits and connections to public stormwater systems within the road, a) - b) driveways and vehicular crossings within the road, - removal of redundant driveways and vehicular crossings, c) - new footpaths within the road, d) - e) relocation of existing power/light pole, - relocation/provision of street signs, f) - new or replacement street trees, g)

-Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
+- new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - j) new or reinstated road surface pavement within the road. - Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
 An application for refund of security must be submitted with the Final Occupation Certificate to Council.
 This form can be downloaded from Council's website www.woollahra.nsw.gov.au or obtained from Council's customer service centre.
+Standard Condition: H13 (Autotext HH13)